Evolution of networks with multiple junctions: The flow of networks with at most two triple junctions

 Before proceeding, we also recall that during the flow the evolving networks stay embedded and intersect the boundary of $\Omega$ only at the fixed end--points (transversally), see Section~\ref{geopropsub}.

-\subsection{The triod}
+\subsubsection{The triod}

-Suppose that $T<+\infty$, then, by Proposition~\ref{regnocollapse} the lengths of the three curves cannot be uniformly positively bounded from below.
-Hence, as $\Omega$ is strictly convex, Corollary~\ref{tree-bdcurb} and Theorem~\ref{prop999b} imply that the curvature of $\TT_t$ is uniformly bounded and there must be a ``collapse'' of a curve to a fixed end--point on $\partial\Omega$, when $t\to T$, as depicted in the right side of Figure~\ref{Pcollapse}.
+Suppose that $T<+\infty$, then, by Proposition~\ref{regnocollapse}, the lengths of the three curves cannot be uniformly positively bounded from below.
+Hence, as $\Omega$ is strictly convex, Corollary~\ref{tree-bdcurb} and Theorem~\ref{prop999b} imply that the curvature of $\TT_t$ is uniformly bounded and there must be a collapse of a curve to a fixed end--point on $\partial\Omega$, when $t\to T$, as depicted in the right side of Figure~\ref{Pcollapse} or Figure~\ref{boundarysing}.

 Suppose instead that $T=+\infty$.
-Then, by Proposition~\ref{prolong}, for every sequence of times $t_i\to\infty$, there exists a (not relabeled) subsequence such that the evolving triod $\mathbb{T}_{t_i}$ converge in $C^1$ to a possibly degenerate regular triod, embedded (by Theorem~\ref{dlteo}) and with zero curvature, as $i\to\infty$, that is, a Steiner triod connecting the three fixed points $P^i$ on $\partial\Omega$ (which possibly have a zero--length degenerate curve, for instance if the three end--points are the vertices of a triangle with an angle of $120$ degrees).
-Moreover, as the Steiner triod connecting three points (and length minimizing) is unique, if it exists, for every subsequence of times we have the same limit triod, hence, the {\em full} sequence of triods $\TTT_t$ converge to such limit, as $t\to+\infty$.
+Then, by Proposition~\ref{prolong}, for every sequence of times $t_i\to+\infty$, there exists a (not relabeled) subsequence such that the evolving triod $\mathbb{T}_{t_i}$ converge in $C^1$ to a possibly degenerate regular triod, embedded (by Theorem~\ref{dlteo}) and with zero curvature, as $i\to\infty$, that is, a Steiner configuration connecting the three fixed points $P^i$ on $\partial\Omega$ (which possibly have a zero--length degenerate curve, for instance if the three end--points are the vertices of a triangle with an angle of $120$ degrees).
+Moreover, as the Steiner configuration (which is length minimizing) connecting three points is unique (if it exists), for every subsequence of times, we have the same limit triod, hence, the {\em full} sequence of triods $\TTT_t$ converge to such limit, as $t\to+\infty$.

-\begin{thm} For any smooth, embedded, regular initial triod $\TT_0$ in a smooth, strictly convex open set $\Omega\subset\R^2$, with fixed end--points $P^1, P^2, P^3\in\partial\Omega$, there exists a unique smooth evolution by curvature of $\TT_0$ which at every time is a smooth embedded regular triod in $\Omega$, in a maximal time interval $[0,T)$.\\ If $T$ is finite, then a curve collapses to an end--point, when $t\to T$ while the curvature remains bounded.\\ If $T=+\infty$, then the triods $\TT_t$ tend, as $t\to+\infty$, to the unique Steiner (length minimizing) embedded triod (possibly degenerate) connecting the three fixed end--points. \end{thm}